 Figure 9.
-Radioactive carbon isotopic composition (Δ^{14} C)-based estimate for proportion (%) of fossil carbon and biomass burning to the Black carbon pool in surface sediments from six trench regions (Zhang et al., 2022).
+Radioactive carbon isotopic composition ( $\Delta^{14}$ C)-based estimate for proportion (%) of fossil carbon and biomass burning to the Black carbon pool in surface sediments from six trench regions (Zhang et al., 2022).

-(d) Microbial dichotomy, changes in physiology, metabolism and association network interactions with hydrostatic pressure environmental factors, e.g., hydrostatic pressure (HP; depth).
+(d) Microbial dichotomy, changes in physiology, metabolism and association network interactions with hydrostatic pressure

+One of the long-standing questions in marine microbial ecology is how community composition, physiology, metabolism, and microbial interactions are shaped by environmental factors, e.g., hydrostatic pressure (HP; depth).
 Bacterial communities are usually separated into free-living (FLM) or particle-attached (PAM) microbes via size-filtration, the so-called microbial dichotomy, although there are dynamic exchanges between the two communities.